RossellaFer/algorithms_practice/src/blog/posts/containsDuplicates.md

 <br />

-Using Map instead of an object could be faster
+Using Set instead of an object could be faster, since the Set object allows you to store unique values.
+Comparing it with the length of the original object will return true or false.

 <br />